 Drinks with added sugar

 Consuming sugar at high doses, such as that found in sodas and some fruit drinks, can be dehydrating.
 A

-While drinks with trace amounts of salt can restore electrolytes, very salty drinks, such as high-sodium vegetable juices, Bloody Mary drinks (even without alcohol), and salt water, can pull water out of a person’s cells and cause the kidneys to produce excessive urine.
+While drinks with trace amounts of salt can restore electrolytes, very salty drinks, such as high-sodium vegetable juices, Bloody Mary drinks (even without alcohol), and salt water, can

 This can cause dehydration and other possible complications.